jemis140/portuguese-bank-campaign/README.md

 Goal achieved:

-•	Reduce the marketing cost by X% and acquire Y% of the prospects (compared to random calling), where X and Y are to be maximized
+•	Reduced the marketing cost by 11.4% and acquire while maintaining 97.6% sales.
-•	Present the financial benefit of this project to the marketing team